Skip to content

 Where does your business actually appear?

-Use Google Search Console to verify all your important pages are indexed.
+Next, confirm your technical foundations are solid.
+Your site must be HTTPS secure, fully mobile-responsive, reasonably fast, and easily crawlable by Google.
+Use Google Search Console to verify your important pages are indexed.
 Run a speed test through PageSpeed Insights.
 Check mobile usability.
-These aren’t glamorous tasks, but they’re prerequisites for everything else.
+Not glamorous tasks.
+But prerequisites for everything else.

 Step 4: Optimize Your Google Business Profile for Greater Relevance